CET 144 Surveying Principles

 Additional Materials

-Civil engineers scale rule, calculator, surveying field book, and jump drive
+Civil engineers scale rule, calculator, and surveying field book.

 Required Text(s)